LogeshwarTheDataIntellect/EateryRatings-Insights-into-Restaurant-Ratings/README.md

 ## Overview
-Cognifyz is a data analysis project focused on the restaurant industry.
+This is a data science project focused on the restaurant industry.
 It explores various aspects of restaurant data to uncover insights that optimize business strategies and enhance customer satisfaction.

 ## Project Structure